favioe/dmarc-analyser/README.md

 1. Clone the repository
 2. Create a `.env` file.
 You can create it based on [`env.example`](env.example)
 3. Set you `DMARC_DIR` reports folder (input) on `.env` file (see env.example)
-4. Download your tons of DMARC reports sent by Gmail, Hotmail, etc.
+4. Download your tons of DMARC reports sent by Gmail, Hotmail, etc. and place them inside `DMARC_DIR` folder
 5. From project root run

 ```bash